Seán Patrick O'Malley: Caritas Christi controversy

-Catholic Charities and gay adoption
+Catholic Charities and same-sex couple adoption

 Massachusetts has included sexual orientation in its anti-discrimination statute since 1989, and it legalized same-sex marriage beginning May 17, 2004.
-Between about 1985 and 1995, Catholic Charities of Boston, which accepted state funds in support of its adoption services program, placed 13 children with gay couples out of 720 adoptions.
+Between about 1985 and 1995, Catholic Charities of Boston, which accepted state funds in support of its adoption services program, placed 13 children with same-sex couples out of 720 adoptions.
 Catholic Charities President J. Bryan Hehir explained the practice: "If we could design the system ourselves, we would not participate in adoptions to gay couples, but we can't.
 We have to balance various goods."

-In December 2005, the lay-dominated board of Catholic Charities of Boston voted unanimously to continue gay adoptions.
-On March 10, 2006, after unsuccessfully seeking help from Governor Mitt Romney in obtaining an exemption from the state's anti-discrimination statute, O'Malley and leaders of Catholic Charities announced that the agency would terminate its adoption work effective June 30, rather than continue to place children under the guardianship of LBGT couples.
+In December 2005, the lay-dominated board of Catholic Charities of Boston voted unanimously to continue adoptions by same-sex couples.
+On March 10, 2006, after unsuccessfully seeking help from Governor Mitt Romney in obtaining an exemption from the state's anti-discrimination statute, O'Malley and leaders of Catholic Charities announced that the agency would terminate its adoption work effective June 30, rather than continue to place children under the guardianship of LGBT couples.
 He said "This is a difficult and sad day for Catholic Charities.
 We have been doing adoptions for more than 100 years."